-While your ability to control what your family eats may have seemed more obvious when your children were younger, you can definitely still have an impact your teen’s eating habits, but you will need to be committed to creating and maintaining healthy habits.
+While your ability to control what your family eats may have seemed more obvious when your children were younger, you can definitely still have an impact your teen’s eating habits, but you will need to be committed to changing food behavior to create and maintain healthy habits.

-3 Idea to Help Teens Make Healthy Food Choices:
+3 Idea to Help Teens Change Their Food Behavior:

 1. Change your home environment so that the easiest choice is the healthier choice.